 Ever been to the Saatchi Gallery in London and seen the room filled with oil?
 Well, this is a similar concept, except it’s a room filled almost entirely with earth.
 The Earth Room is an interesting idea; it makes the whole apartment look huge when there’s nothing but earth to fill the space.
 It’s free to visit, but check their website for opening times; no photographs are allowed inside.

 Grab an Ice Cream at Morgenstern’s (2 Rivington Street)

 While we were busy getting lost, we stumbled upon this gem of an ice cream parlour.
 For really unusual flavours, such as “durian and banana”, head here and munch your way through a scoop or two.

 Visit Central Park Zoo

 4 zoos in 6 weeks: not bad going, if you ask me.
 Central Park Zoo was the last zoo of our trip, and though small it’s beautifully landscaped and worth a visit, especially if you’re accompanied by small children.
-The sea lion feeding session shouldn’t be missed; the sea lions are bound to entertain as they perform their tricks (stand a little back or risk getting soaked!) in reward for fish.
+(We weren’t, but that didn’t stop us.)
+The sea lion feeding session shouldn’t be missed; the sea lions are bound to entertain as they perform their tricks in reward for fish – stand back, or risk getting soaked!

 Simply put, this is every cake-lover’s paradise: doorstop-sized wedges of cakes in every flavour, snack-sized cupcakes adorned with frosting, crumbles and more. $6.50 for a slice of cake might seem a little steep, but if you’re not going back any time soon, you won’t want to miss out on the chance to sample some of their delicious concoctions.
 Be prepared for long queues and a salivating wait.
 Their hummingbird cupcakes are delicious and the carrot cake (which features chunks of pineapple and plump juicy sultanas) was definitely some of the best I’ve ever tasted . . .